ruanformigoni/flatimage/README.md

    operating system.
 However, doing so could hinder the operating system integrity, to avoid this issue `Arts` can install tarballs into itself and turn them into a portable binary.

-## Background

-In today's `GNU/Linux` ecosystem there is a daunting number of distributions with their own advantages and use cases, this raises an issue with cross-distro software compatibility.
-Arts is a tool to mitigate this issue, it solves the following issues:

-* Arts extends on the one app = one file, giving the user the option to keep their configurations saved inside the application itself.
-* Arts uses its own root directory, so dynamic libraries can be packaged together with the software without binary patching.
-* From the previous bullet, arts generates packaged software that work in several linux distributions.
-* Arts generates a binary that works without requiring installation, click and use.
-* Arts does not require root permissions.
-* The application only has access files/folders the user specifies.
-* Updates to the host system libraries do not break arts application.
-* Supports reconfiguration without rebuild
-* No host libraries used (Filesystem Isolation)
-* Supports selective directory compression
-* Portable user configuration within the package

 # Get Arts